cycle/docs/repository/custom.md

 }
 ```

-## Integration with Spiral Framewor
+## Integration with Spiral Framework
 If you use Spiral Framework all custom repositories would be available directly in the container, without need to request $orm instance.

 ```php